Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Quantum Conditional States

 in analogy with the classical belief propagation rule eq.~(\ref{eq:ACS:CBP}). \end{proposition} We call eq.~(\ref{eq:CCS:Evolve}) the \emph{causal quantum belief propagation rule}.
 It follows from eq.~\eqref{eq:CCS:reverseJamiol}.

-Fig.~\ref{fig:CCS:Timelike} and the first line of table~\ref{tbl:CCS:Conventional} summarize how this representation of quantum dynamics contrasts with the conventional representation, with fig.~\ref{fig:CCS:Timelike} emphasizing the analogy between the classical and quantum belief propagation rules.
+Fig.~\ref{fig:CCS:Timelike} and the fourth and eighth lines of table~\ref{tbl:CCS:Conventional} summarize how this representation of quantum dynamics contrasts with the conventional representation, with fig.~\ref{fig:CCS:Timelike} emphasizing the analogy between the classical and quantum belief propagation rules.